 Can you claim Universal Credit?

-The benefit is open to working age new claimants, which typically means someone aged between 18 and 60 years and six months old.
+The benefit is open to working age new claimants, which typically means someone aged between 18 and and the State Pension age.
 In some cases, the lower age limit can be dropped to 16.
-UC is not active everywhere and some people are still paid existing benefits, such as working tax credit or housing benefit, while they wait to switch to the new system.
+UC is not active everywhere and some people are still paid existing benefits (such as working tax credit or housing benefit) while they wait to switch to the new system.
 This means the UK is divided into ‘live’ or ‘full’ service areas for new benefit claimants.

 Live service areas do not accept applications from everyone, while full service areas do.
 The roll-out is expected to cover the entire country by September 2018.
 You can find out what the service status is where you live by checking your postcode.